kimh/clojure-by-example/source/index.md

 <br>
 <br>

 You probably find the idea of lexical scope very familiar.
-This is because most of modern programming languages use lexical scope.
-There is also something called *dynamic scope* but you probably don't have to know right now.
+This is because most modern programming languages use lexical scope.
+There is also something called *dynamic scope* but you probably don't have to know that right now.

 ## Def